 What can I expect?

-When you request a Lawn mowing business we send your request to the best, most local Lawn mowing businesses first,
+When you request a Lawn mowing service we send your request to the best, most local Lawn mowing services,

 The maximum quotes you will initially receive is three.
 Once you have received three quotes we will email you to ask if you want any more quotes.

 Should I Choose a Gardener or a mowing business?

 - If you are looking for the best price for lawn mowing or making your lawn look great then you are in the right place.

 - If you are looking to have new flowers, shrubs or trees planted and want some advice on what to plant, then a gardening expert is the way to go.